 Research plays an essential role in advancing the field of Complementary and Integrative Healthcare (CIH).
 Research can enhance our understanding of natural therapies, the context in which they are used, and their impact on health and well-being.
-Results from meaningful research help clinicians, clients, and other stakeholders make informed decisions.
+Results from meaningful research help clinicians, clients, policy makers and other stakeholders make informed decisions.

 Faculty Research and Scholarship

 MUIH faculty regularly engage in a variety of research and scholarship.
 To view a representative list of recent research and scholarly works completed by MUIH faculty, click here.

 MUIH’s Institutional Review Board (IRB) protects the rights and welfare of human subjects recruited for research conducted under its authority.
 Any research involving human subjects (whether funded or not) must be reviewed by the IRB before it begins.
 The IRB can approve, disapprove, monitor and require modifications for all research activities that fall within its jurisdiction, as specified by both federal and institutional policies.
 This group serves an important role through both advance and periodic review to assure that steps are taken to protect the rights and welfare of human subjects.
 To do this, the IRB uses a group process to review research protocols and related materials (informed consent documents, survey questions, advertisements, safety data, etc.), including thorough discussion and consensus-building.